 She explained that she had written it.
 Several times.
 The dentist’s office story.
 But I couldn’t grasp this.
 My mind was already off in the alternate universe it was building without me to explain this, while ignoring all easier logic.
 In this reality, everyone had Their Notebook.
 Like you had fingerprints or a social security number.
 And only you could write in your notebook.
 I don’t know how this formed or why this made more sense than her borrowing mine.
 But in this world, this meant that she had to have written this note in her notebook, but, due to our deep connection or legal marriage or something, her notebook had in a way “hacked” my notebook psychically, transporting notes between them.

 That wasn’t so bad, but my mind was spinning with possibilities.
 Did that mean that anyone could get into my notebook from a distance?
 I didn’t want literally anyone in my notes.

 And I was off investigating locks and privacy measures (which apparently stopped psychic transports).
-Kate let me.
+She let me.

 Reality slowly returned as I tried to focus enough to make sense of Amazon reviews.

 (In the end, I did decide that a bit of security—against real dangers—wasn’t my worst idea, and got a fire and water proof accordion style folder—a type I’d been considering for my notebook and pen and loose papers anyway.
 We already have a fireproof safe for important documents, but nothing portable.)